- Faculty Summer Workshop

 No. Your institution is not obligated to provide any matching funds for the CURM mini-grant.
 However, a proposal is often strengthened when the institution can offer something extra.
-For example, some applications have been able to get that their institution to use the $6,000 stipend to provide a two course reduction for the professor or allow the professor the standard one course reduction while replacing another course with a seminar taught by the professor on the topic of the research project.
+For example, some applications have been able to get their institution to use the $6,000 stipend to provide a two-course reduction for the professor or allow the professor the standard one-course reduction while replacing another course with a seminar taught by the professor on the topic of the research project.
 Another item that some applicants have been able to get is a promise of funding from the institution to send the undergraduate students to another conference to present their research.

-CURM covers the participant costs for airfare, transportation, housing, and some food for the Summer Workshop and the Spring Research Conference.
+CURM covers the participant costs for airfare, transportation, housing, and some food for the Summer Workshop and the Student Research Conference.
 How will this be paid to the participants?

 CURM will arrange and pay for all of these items upfront.
 We will make the airline and hotel reservations and have the funds to pay for these items deducted from the NSF grant through BYU's Office of Research.
 So, the participants and their institutions will never see or handle these funds.
 This avoids the need for reimbursements, allows us better oversight of the grant funds when we have to report back to NSF, and we can get cheaper rates because of the volume of business we do.

 Student stipends are paid directly to the students from the BYU Accounting Office.
 Taxes are not deducted, but students are required to complete a W-9 form and the information is sent to the IRS.

 Are students required to be mathematics majors - or may I include students with a statistics major, or students in other majors who are getting a math minor?

 Because CURM is funded by DMS (Division of Mathematical Sciences) at NSF, we do require that undergraduate students be either a math or statistics major, so another major with a math minor would not suffice.